 Owing probably to the fact that Night in the Woods is a relatively recent release, most, if not all, publications have understandably (and infuriatingly) omitted to include her in their lists.
 And what better time to shine a light on one of the best female video game characters out there?

-Despite appearances, Night in the Woods is far from being your run-off-the-mill, small-town picturesque story.
+Despite appearances, Night in the Woods is far from being your run-of-the-mill, small-town picturesque story – it’s not necessarily about growing up, but becoming a full-fledged adult.
 A former booming town, the closure of the mines, the main source of local employment, crippled the economy of Possum Springs.
 The game is as much about the economic stagnancy of the middle class as it is about the people who are caught in the resulting whirlwind of poverty and social alienation.

 What makes Mae such a strong female character is, quite paradoxically, her deeply flawed nature.
 Mae has a troubled past, marked by depression and anger issues.
-In high school, she caused an incident involving a classmate, leaving her with a bad reputation in town and her parents with a lot of debt.
+In high school, she caused an incident involving a classmate, leaving her with a bad reputation in town and her parents in financial instability.
 Possibly due to her depression and low self-esteem, she is snarky and short with those around her.

 However, she is fully aware of her flaws (even referring to herself as ‘’a jerk’’) and throughout the game, Mae makes a genuine effort to better herself.
 She grows more compassionate as the story progresses, comforting people who question their self-worth.
 Mae also learns how to be more open about her problems and discuss them with her loved ones.
-Mae is far from being the moral compass of the game, but this is exactly what makes her so relatable.
+Mae is far from being the moral compass of the game, but this is exactly what makes her so relatable and at the same time one of the best female video game characters.

 - Generous to those in need